 Cannabinoids may have health benefits such as reducing inflammation, reducing itching, and slowing cell growth.

 Psoriasis is an itchy and painful skin condition.
 A problem with the immune system causes too many skin cells to develop, which build up on the surface before they are mature.
-These skin cells form red patches covered in silvery scales.
+These skin cells form red patches with a covering of silvery scales.

-Sometimes the affected skin can crack and bleed.
-Someone with psoriasis may also experience inflammation and swelling in other parts of their body.
+Sometimes the skin patches can crack and bleed.
+People with psoriasis may also experience inflammation and swelling in other parts of their body.

 Potential benefits of cannabis for psoriasis

-In the body, chemical messengers called endocannabinoids play a role in certain functions, including:
+In the body, chemical messengers called endocannabinoids play a role in many functions, including:

 - eye pressure

-When a person takes cannabis, the cannabinoids may affect some of these bodily functions.
+When a person uses cannabis, the cannabinoids in the drug may affect some of these bodily functions.

 Inflammation is a symptom of both psoriasis and psoriatic arthritis.

-A 2009 study found that the cannabinoids contained in cannabis could help regulate the immune system and reduce inflammation.
+A 2009 study found that some of the cannabinoids that occur in cannabis, including some forms of THC, could help regulate the immune system and reduce inflammation.

 Slowing cell growth

 Cannabis may help to reduce pain.
-A 2015 article in JAMA noted that there is significant scientific evidence of the pain-relieving qualities of cannabinoids.
+A 2015 article in JAMA noted that there is significant scientific evidence to indicate that cannabinoids can relieve pain.

-The cannabinoids in cannabis may relieve the itching associated with skin conditions, such as psoriasis.
+The cannabinoids in cannabis may relieve the itching that occurs with certain skin conditions, including psoriasis.